MurikiGY/Dotfiles/README.md

 ```
 Now reboot and pray.

-And then login as root
+And then login as the new user

 ## Internet connection
 Start and enable dhcpcd and iwd